mozilla/lorax/README.md

 ##### country-data.json

-Contains a list of all countries their data for the world map infographics.
+Contains a list of all countries and their data for the world map infographics.

 ##### infographics.json

 This file is organized by issue.
 Each issue has a header, subheader, and source, as well as data that pertains to its specific infographic.

+## Email Sign-Up Feature

+Code for the email sign-up page is located at:

+**/app/lorax/directives/modal-email.js**<br>
+and <br>
+**/app/lorax/directives/modal-email.tpl.html**<br/>

+You can find the inputs for email, country, and ToS in the HTML file.
+They are all under the form tag with the class "keep-informed__form"